Background

 Timing

 Hazel dormouse surveys should be carried out during the active season, usually April to November, dependent on the area of the UK.
 After this period the dormice enter hibernation.
 Nut searches can be carried out at any time of the year however they are best undertaken between September and December as the distinctive gnaw-marks can deteriorate over time.
-This method is restricted to habitats with hazel.
+This method is restricted to habitats which support stands of fruiting hazel.
 Preliminary habitat assessments can be undertaken throughout the year, but are more beneficial if undertaken in conjunction with nut searches between September and December.

 Methodology